Content

 Style

 This is not an essay, and students who submit answers using a traditional essay style will see their overall mark impacted as a result.
 You must preserve the question/response format, and your responses should be readily-grasped by an intelligent, but non-technical audience.
 This doesn’t mean that you don’t need citations, but you should not employ an academic writing style.
-See the models provided below for insights into how to write for a less technical audience.
+See the examples provided below for insights into how to write for a less technical audience.

 There will also be opportunities to discuss the submission during the second half of term.